 The Natural History Centre offers events, programs, and a natural history collection to encourage a bond between people and nature.
 Our programs provide community members and visitors opportunities for cultivating deeper relationships with the natural world.
-The Centre was located at the Hornby Island Community School before the school perished due to a fire in August 2018.
-We are in the process of reestablishing the collection and plan to reopen at our new location on the corner of Sollans and Central Road by 2023, where we will continue providing educational resources and programs for all ages.
+Our new location is at the corner of Sollans and Central Road, where we provide educational resources and programs for all ages.
+The Centre was previously located at the Hornby Island Community School before the school perished due to a fire in August 2018.

 Seven volunteer stewards oversee the Centre.
 Five are previous employees of the HI Community School.
 The stewards set direction and policy for all development and maintenance of the collection, displays and programming.
 Stewards also participate in the Hornby School’s Community Programming by creating and presenting students with opportunities to connect aspects of natural history to school themes.

 Barb Biagi Sarat Colling (firstname.lastname@example.org)

-Our vision is to inspire people of all ages to develop a deeper personal relationship with the natural world.
+Our vision is to inspire people of all ages to develop a deeper relationship with the natural world.

 To preserve and expand the collection with a particular emphasis on specimens illustrating the biodiversity of Hornby Island.